 The other very important thing to recognize is that its fat mass that matters for health.
-Your overall weight is determined by your frame, muscle mass and fat mass.
+Your overall weight is determined by your frame, muscle mass, and fat mass.
 A person with a large frame and a lot of muscle mass will have less fat mass at the same weight than a more petite person of same height.

-Let’s say both of our examples are sligthly overweight or moderately obese (BMI 25 to 30).
+Let’s say both of our examples are slightly overweight or moderately obese (BMI 25 to 30).
 The 60-year-old man would probably benefit greatly from losing enough fat to be normal weight or only slightly overweight.
 But losing weight might actually be detrimental for the 80-year-old woman.
 Why?

 Muscle mass has the opposite effect on glucose metabolism, it prevents diabetes and heart disease.
-That’s why in older adults all-cause mortality may be lower in the obese than in normal weight people.
+That’s why in older adults all-cause mortality may be lower in the obese than in normal-weight people.
 A few studies have also found that muscle strength correlates with longevity in older adults.

-As you can see this is a complex issues that depends highly on the individual.
+As you can see this is a complex issue that depends highly on the individual.
 The take away here is that active seniors that can do strength training and have significant fat mass will benefit from losing weight.

-Healthy seniors who are only slightly over weight (BMI 25 to 29) or normal weight (BMI 20 to 24) will probably benefit more from doing strength training and maintaining their weight as this will maintain or increase their muscle mass.
+Healthy seniors who are only slightly overweight (BMI 25 to 29) or normal weight (BMI 20 to 24) will probably benefit more from doing strength training and maintaining their weight as this will maintain or increase their muscle mass.